 Environmental studies is an interdisciplinary program that investigates interactions between humans and their environments.
 This involves the study of physical and biological aspects of natural environments and connections with human-built environments like cities and farms.
 In addition to the natural sciences, environmental studies includes dimensions of the social sciences and humanities.
-The home of environmental studies at Shepherd University is the Department of Environmental and Physical Sciences.
+The home of environmental studies at Shepherd University is the Department of Natural and Physical Sciences.
 However, many other disciplines and departments including biology, chemistry, geography, sociology, mathematics, and Appalachian studies contribute to the curriculum and the intellectual richness of environmental studies.

 Your academic experience is largely what you make of it.
 But, we are here to help you succeed and get the most out of your time here at Shepherd.
 Get to know your academic advisor.
 Get involved with student groups.
 Tune into internship and special learning opportunities both on campus and beyond.
 This website contains a wealth of information to help you succeed including details about the curriculum.